 Complaints regarding permittees pursuant to this Article shall be resolved at the lowest possible level.
 Any person who contends that he or she has received inadequate or inappropriate services or excessive or inappropriate charges shall be directed to attempt resolution of the complaint by meeting and discussing the complaint with the involved person, agency, or entity.
-If this effort is unsuccessful, the complainant may file a written complaint with the Department.
-The Department shall investigate the allegations and take appropriate action.
+If this effort is unsuccessful, the complainant may file a written complaint with the Division.
+The Division shall investigate the allegations and take appropriate action.
 EMS system or patient care complaints not involving the Ambulance Ordinance should go to the ALS Provider, base hospital, and/or LEMSA pursuant to Quality Improvement policies.

 Sec.
-9-85 Appeal Procedure
+9-85 - Appeal Procedure.

-If the Department denies the renewal of a permit, or if the Department suspends or revokes a permit, the permittee shall have the right to demand an appeal hearing before the Board.
-A request for an appeal hearing shall be made in writing to the Clerk of the Board within fifteen (15) working days following the denial of a renewal, suspension, or revocation of the permit.
-Such a request shall include a written statement setting forth the basis upon which the Department decision is challenged.
-Upon receipt of the written request, the Clerk of the Board shall set the matter for a hearing on a date not more than ten (10) days or sooner following receipt of the written request, and the action of the Department should be placed on hold.
-The Clerk shall notify the appellant and the Department of the date set for the hearing.
-At the hearing, the Board shall hear the appellant, the Department.
+If the Division denies the renewal of a permit, or if the Division suspends or revokes a permit, the permittee shall have the right to demand an appeal hearing before the Board.
+A request for an appeal hearing shall be made in writing to the Clerk of the Board within ten (10) working days following the denial of a renewal, suspension, or revocation of the permit.
+Such a request shall include a written statement setting forth the basis upon which the Division decision is challenged.
+Upon receipt of the written request, the Clerk of the Board shall set the matter for a hearing on a date not more than sixty (60) days or sooner following receipt of the written request, and the action of the Division should be placed on hold.
+The Clerk shall notify the appellant and the Division, and any other interested person who may present evidence relative to the decision of the Division.
 Within thirty (30) days following the conclusion of the hearing, the Board shall issue a written decision to determine the appeal.
 The determination of the Board shall be final.

 Sec.
-9-86 Emergency Action.
+9-86 - Emergency Action.

-The Department may immediately suspend any permit issued under this article when it makes written findings of the fact requiring such action to protect public health, safety, and welfare.
-The Department shall immediately notify the permittee of the suspension.
-A request for an appeal hearing under this Section 9-86 shall be submitted in writing to the Department within five (5) working days of a Permittee's receipt of the Department's suspension notice.
-The Department shall then hold a hearing within five (5) working days following receipt of permittee's request for an appeal.
-At the hearing, the Department shall hear the appellant and any other interested person who may present evidence relative to the decision of the Department.
+The Division may immediately suspend any permit issued under this article when it makes written findings of the fact requiring such action to protect public health, safety, and welfare.

+The Division shall immediately notify the permittee of the suspension.
+A request for an appeal hearing under this Section 9-86 shall be submitted in writing to the Division within five (5) working days of a permittee's receipt of the Division's suspension notice.
+The Division shall then hold a hearing within five (5) working days following receipt of permittee's request for an appeal.
+At the hearing, the Division shall hear the appellant and any other interested person who may present evidence relative to the decision of the Division.
 A written decision shall be issued within five (5) working days after the completion of the hearing.
-The Department shall ensure adequate EMS coverage for the duration of the suspension and appeal under this Section 9-86.
+The Division shall ensure adequate EMS coverage for the duration of the suspension and appeal under this Section 9-86.

 Sec.
-9-87 Enforcement
+9-87 - Enforcement.

-87.1 Department Responsibilities
+87.1 LEMSA Responsibilities.